tomca32/snake/README.md

 ## Things to add or improve on

+### Improve the UI

+There is really no UI at the moment.
+If we want to have speed options, map size options, and other ideas listed below, there needs to be a more coherent UI than just a couple of buttons thrown in the corners.

 ### Map Editor

 There is a potential for the map editor here.
 Maps could be encoded in text, or even simpler, just a set of coordinates where the walls are located.
 That can be parsed and initialized by the grid module.
-I have done something similar in my Pacman game which you can find on my [github](https://github.com/tomca32/).
+I have done something similar in my Pacman game which you can find here: https://github.com/tomca32/pacman

 ### Replays